 An enjoyable visit

-The Museum of the City of Brussels is the ideal place to discover Brussels’ history in a visual and enjoyable way.
+The Museum of the City in Brussels is the ideal place to discover Brussels’ history in a visual and enjoyable way.
 It is definitely worthwhile exploring the museum’s second floor, if only for the collection of The Manneken Pis’ small outfits.

 Tuesday to Sunday: 10 am - 5 pm

 Closed: Monday, 1 January, 1 May, 1 November, 11 November and 25 December.

 Free with the Brussels Card and under 18s.